 As always, this book was a dream to read.
 Rich, compelling, and wonderfully atmospheric, this is the fourth Cat Winters novel where the beautiful, haunting tale has gripped me from the beginning.
 I was completely swept away by this Hamlet-inspired supernatural/historical mashup where the people are scarier than the ghosts.
 A constant sense of unease settles while reading, and the fear of the community outweighs the fear of any paranormal beings.
-I worried for the main characters, with the violent methods planned to run them out of town.
-But I admired them, too, and their determination to make a stand, make a change, and not have their lives end in tragedy.
-Spectacular.

 When Natasha is pulled from the water, where she died for thirteen minutes, she doesn’t remember what led her to be there in the first place.
 It’s unclear whether it was an accident, intentional, or if someone else was involved.
 Natasha can’t recall that night, but it soon becomes evident that somebody knows what happened . . .